VincentTam/MichaelRumpler.github.io/_posts/2021-02-24-reorder-items-with-mr-gestures.md

 classes: wide
 ---

 I'm often asked how you would use drag & drop to reorder items.
 The simplest solution is of course with [MR.Gestures](https://www.mrgestures.com).
-So it's time that I finally add a page to the [GestureSample](https://github.com/MichaelRumpler/GestureSample) which demonstrates that.
+So it's time that I finally add a page to the [GestureSample](https://github.com/MichaelRumpler/GestureSample) which demonstrates that and explain here what I did and why.

 In my case the items have various sizes.
-I want to drag them around to reorder them.
+I want to react on taps and drag them around to reorder them.

 ## The ViewModel